jpedro/jpedro.github.io/hosting.md

 at different phases.

-The configured `test`, `build`, and `run` phases above have defaults for each runtime the tool figure out and get merged.
+The configured `test`, `build`, and `run` phases above have defaults for each runtime the tool figures out and merges.

 ### Todos